 For the Sky Sports panoramas, I took both vertical (11,219 pixels resolution vertically) and horizontal (8416 pixels) shots.
 This was to give the client multiple options for the framing of the stadium against the skyline and differing balance of sky and city.
 With a lower resolution back, the horizontal framing would not have been high enough resolution.

-We circled the stadium a few times until I was certain we had a good selection - though I didn't consider asking the pilot to fly lower which is the biggest factor in how 'aerial' or not images look.
-There are strict height restrictions for flying over London and I didn't realise we could have dropped a few hundred feet.
+We circled the stadium a few times until I was certain we had a good selection: we could have flown a bit lower - though I didn't realise this at the time - and the lower the shooting height, the less 'aerial' the images look.
+There are strict height restrictions for flying over London and I thought the pilot was keeping to the minimum.
 Another one for next time!
 I was then free to take some general London aerials as we had some flight time before flying back.

 V11F8 Aerial View of The City of London, UK We circled the heart of London and the City, which was jaw-dropping from above.
 An amazing moment came as we flew directly over the Gherkin and I just took my eye away from the camera for a moment and soaked in the view: OK, wow, that's spectacular!